ozdemirsalih/Casio-Cheat-Calculator/README.md

 ***I've originally created this mod to cheat on my exams during my collage years(back in 2017), but never actually used it for cheating.
 So first and foremostly, I need to disclose that I don't condone cheating in academia or in any educational environment, neither do I encourage anyone using this mod to cheat on their exams.
 This project is here simply for the sake of sharing and educational purposes.***

 The working principle might be simplified as a "physical virus", since the ESP8285 is not controlling the calculator over a digital interface, but it's rahter simulating physical button pushes.
-The fx-82MS has exposed pads marked as ***KI1, KI2, KI3, KI4, KI5, KI6, KI7, KI8, KO1, KO2, KO3, KO4, KO5, KO6, AND KO7*** as it can be seen in the picture below;
+The fx-82MS has exposed pads marked as ***KI1, KI2, KI3, KI4, KI5, KI6, KI7, KI8, KO1, KO2, KO3, KO4, KO5, KO6, and KO7*** as it can be seen in the picture below;

 ![Casio fx-82MS PCB](https://github.com/ozdemirsalih/Casio-Cheat-Calculator/blob/main/Casio%20fx82MS%20Circuit.jpg?raw=true)